How Soybeans are exported

 One of the main disadvantages of how soy is exported is its impact on the environment.

-The soy export process contributes to deforestation, greenhouse gas emissions and soil degradation.
+The soybean export process contributes to deforestation, greenhouse gas emissions and soil degradation.

-This is especially true in countries like Brazil, where vast areas of land are deforested for cultivation and export.
+This is especially true in countries like Brazil, where vast areas of land are cleared for cultivation and export.

 Another disadvantage is the economic impact on small farmers.

-Large-scale soybean production and export often favors large agribusiness companies at the expense of small farmers who struggle to compete with its low prices.
+Large-scale soybean production and export often favors large agribusiness companies at the expense of small farmers who struggle to compete with their low prices.

-As a result, many small farmers were forced out of business or into debt.
+As a result, many small farmers were forced to close their businesses or go into debt.

 Additionally, there are concerns about the health implications associated with genetically modified (GM) soybeans that are commonly grown and exported.

-Some studies have shown potential negative effects on human health from GMO foods, raising concerns about long-term consumption by humans or animals that eat them.
+Some studies have shown potential negative effects on human health due to GM foods, raising concerns about long-term consumption by humans or animals that eat them.

-Overall, while exporting soybeans may bring economic benefits to some countries or companies, it also has significant environmental and social disadvantages that need to be addressed.
+Overall, while soybean exports may bring economic benefits to some countries or companies, they also have significant environmental and social disadvantages that need to be addressed.

 In conclusion, soybeans are one of the most important crops in the world and their demand continues to increase.